poeticAndroid/megamicro/docs/isa4.md

 Pause the cpu until next screen refresh.

 ### `mode:pmode` `mode`
-Set the current memory mode if `mode >= 0` and return the previous mode.
+Set the current memory mode and return the previous mode.

 ### `jump` `adr`
 Jump to `adr`.